 Sadness, for the time and memories gone by and forgotten.
 Joy, for remembered traditions, lessons learned, and love shared throughout time.
 Pain, for the loss of some traditions, lessons not learned, and because, love.
 Nostalgia can be a real bitch, and while I do apologize for cursing, I don’t apologize for the sentiment.
 Adoring attachment makes loss unbearable, but it can also make healing feel more possible.

 In the days, weeks, and now months since the first day of spring, I’ve frequented a familial place where the tar road meets dirt; grassy embankments meet cool, babbling water; the present intermingles with the past.
-I feel the most spiritual here, where the laws of nature, while unavoidably restricted by laws of mankind, hold ultimate power.
+I feel the most spiritual here, where the laws of nature, while unavoidably restricted by laws of humankind, hold ultimate power.
 Where I can hold on to the past, while feeling comfortable about moving into the future.
 Where the world feels optimistically small, and not helplessly suffocating.
 Where respite is religion, and where love takes many forms.
 It is here that I can find closure, and the strength to carry on.

 Ordinarily, I go to the woods alone,